 There will also be tiny distortions on the face of your subject, most evident on their forehead, chin, and nose.
 Shorter focal lengths tend to blow these facial features out of shape, making them look unnatural and unflattering.

-So, what is a prime lens?
-The prime lens is a more specialized type of lens compared to zoom.
-Carrying a univocal length, they allow photographers to shoot at low-light conditions at ease.
+In conclusion, the prime lens is a more specialized type of lens compared to zoom lenses.
+Carrying a univocal length, they allow photographers to shoot in low-light conditions at ease.
 They also boast the sharpness that the zoom can only dream to reach (for now).